3 Days in Bangkok: The Perfect Itinerary for Culture, Food & Adventure!

 You won’t even get over the beauty of the Grand Palace when again the richness of the architecture of Wat Pho and Wat Arun will mesmerize you.
 Take a taxi or join a walking tour to reach Wat Arun, overlooking on the opposite side of the street while Wat Pho lies roughly on the next door to the Grand Palace.

 Wat Pho is a temple of the reclining Buddha, which falls under the list of first-class royal temples.
-Recognised by UNSECO, this is an elegant shrine which still carries its legacy of the therapeutic Thai Massage, inside its walls.
+Recognised by UNESCO, this is an elegant shrine that still carries its legacy of the therapeutic Thai Massage, inside its walls.

 Wat Pho- Open daily from 8:30am-3: 30 pm; 500 THB